Konrad Heiden: Life

 Heiden was born in Munich, Bavaria.
 He spent his youth in Frankfurt, where his father worked as a union organizer and member of the municipal council, while his mother was a homemaker.
+His mother was of Jewish origin.
 Having obtained his high school Abitur, he returned to Munich to study law and economics at the Ludwig Maximilian University.
 At the university, he organized a republican and democratic student body and, like his father, became a member of the Social Democratic Party (SPD).
 He graduated in 1923 and began his career as a journalist.

 In the political turmoils of the Weimar Republic, Heiden was one of the first critical observers of the rise of Nazism in Germany after he attended a party's meeting in Munich in 1921.
 He worked for the Frankfurter Zeitung and the Vossische Zeitung, from 1930 as a correspondent in Berlin, but became a freelancer in 1932.
 In the same year, he published his first book History of National Socialism, released by Rowohlt Verlag with a circulation of 5,000 copies.
 Upon the Nazi seizure of power in January 1933, he fled into exile; first to the Saar territory, then moved to Zürich in Switzerland from June to December 1933, and again to Saarbrücken where he published two writings on the coming Saar status referendum.
 After the vote in favour of Nazi Germany in January 1935, he moved to France.